 To get sales next month, you should already have a plan and be implementing the steps.

-Let’s stop treating our businesses like a hobby and flying by the seat of our pants.
+Let’s stop treating our businesses as a hobby and flying by the seat of our pants.

 Instead, let’s take a hard look at our numbers, what we need to make in revenue and profit to be able to call our operations a successful business and determine what it will take to get there this month.